-In many cases, thermocouples are used for temperature measurement, which measure the temperature in the area of a few centimeters close to the wall.
-However, this does not necessarily correspond to the central temperature of large furnaces with dimensions of up to 20 x 20 m and in particular when the walls are fitted with heat exchangers.
+In many cases, thermocouples are used for temperature measurement, which measure the temperature in the area of a few centimetres close to the wall.
+However, this does not necessarily correspond to the temperature in the centre of large furnaces with dimensions of up to 20 x 20 m and in particular when the walls are fitted with heat exchangers.
 Thus a statement about the temperature distribution within the furnace is impossible.

-Another problem of thermocouples is a physically caused aging and thus drifting of the devices.
+Another problem of thermocouples is a physically caused aging and thus drifting of the measured value.
 Depending on the gas temperature and pollutant content, the displayed measured value can change slowly within weeks.
 This problem is minimized by equipping redundant measuring points and regularly exchanging the sensors, which results in permanent consumption costs.